Rohit5688/playwright-bdd-runner/README.md

   Each example row in a Scenario Outline is discovered as a separate test case.
 Run all or individual examples directly from the Test Explorer or CodeLens.

 - **Precise Example Execution:**
-  When you run a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples).
+  When you run a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples), thanks to line-number-based execution.

 - **Custom Commands:**
   - Run all tests